hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Summary

-This proposal is dedicated to making installer-provisioned installation(IPI) deployments support the configuration of RAID and BIOS for both master and worker nodes.

 Currently, IPI does not support the configuration of RAID and BIOS.
-The proposal provides a feature to complete the configuration of raid and bios during the IPI deployments.
+The proposal provides a feature to implement the configuration of RAID and BIOS during the installer-provisioned installation(IPI) deployments for both master and worker nodes.

 ## Motivation

-As mentioned above, currently IPI deployments do not support the configuration of RAID and BIOS, if users want to config RAID and BIOS, they need to wait for the end of IPI deployments to re-create the node by modifying the BMH file to achieve the configuration of RAID and BIOS(The configuration of BIOS depends on the merge of [#302](https://github.com/metal3-io/baremetal-operator/pull/302)).
+As mentioned above, currently IPI deployments do not support the configuration of RAID and BIOS, if users want to configure RAID and BIOS, they need to wait for the end of IPI deployments to re-create the node by modifying the BMH file to configure RAID and BIOS(The configuration of BIOS depends on the merge of [#302](https://github.com/metal3-io/baremetal-operator/pull/302)).
-There is no doubt that this is too much trouble for users.
+This brings too much trouble for users.

 ### Goals

-- Allow users to config RAID and BIOS in `install-config.yaml`.
+- Allow users to configure RAID and BIOS in ***install-config.yaml***.
 - IPI deployments can implement the configuration of RAID and BIOS.

 ### Non-Goals